prakharmrsl/easypcceo.github.io/pages/best-gaming-speakers/best-gaming-speakers.md

 It is our opinion that a great gaming speaker is a must for all serious gamers out there.
 Even when you're watching TV/movies, a good surround sound speaker system makes it that much beter.

+## What to Look for in Gaming Speakers

+If you're reading this, you're probably thinking about buying a new set of gaming speakers.
+Of course, it's easier said than done.

+There are so many factors to consider, and at times it can be overwhelming.

+Don't worry, we've got you covered!

+### Bass

+The first thing to you need to choose is whether or not your speakers have bass.

+In my opinion, bass is an important part of a speaker system.
+It provides a nice kick and helps to truly immersify you in the game.

+### Surround Sound

+You can't experience true surround sound without bass.
+This brings us to our next point: you'll need to decide the level of surround sound you'd prefer.

+You can choose a 5.1 system or a 2.1 system, but you won't find a 5.1 system without bass.
+5.1 provide a far more immersive experience than a stero 2.1 speaker system.

+If you're going to be investing in a speaker system, you might as well go for the gold.
+We'd recommend a 5.1 surround sound system if you can afford one.

+### Features

+You'll also need to think about any extra features you may want.
+Higher end speakers provide plenty of cool features like special audio controls which give you the ability to adjust audio quality.

+Lower end speakers usually just provide you with the basics like a power button and a volume knob.

+## Making the Right Decision for You

+You'll have to determine which room in your hosue you're going to setup the speakers.

+If you're in a small space surrounded by neighbors like an apartment, you really shouldn't sound blasting 5.1 speakers.

+Unless you have a room just for gaming, saving space is probably important.
+Don't get a giant speaker set; rather, a small more compact option is probably best for you.

+In addition, you'll need to check your PC to ensure it can even handle the speaker system.
+Not all rigs can support 5.1 surround sound.
+Check your motherboard's compatibility before you spend your hard earned money on speakers you can't even use.

+Last but not least, consider your budget.
+Don't overspend on a set with tons of features you'll never use; at the same time, don't buy the cheapest speakers money can buy.
+You'll get a lot more for your money if you save up a bit more.

 * TOC
 {:toc}